<?xml version="1.0" encoding="utf-8" ?>

 <list-item>

 <p>RILEM TC 304-ADC (2025).
-Flexural and tensile strength of 3D
+Mechanical properties of 3D printed

-<italic>Materials and Structures.</italic>
+and tensile strength. <italic>Materials and Structures.</italic>

 <ext-link ext-link-type="uri" xlink:href="https://doi.org/10.1617/s11527-025-02687-w">https://doi.org/10.1617/s11527-025-02687-w</ext-link></p>